realityforge/zapwhite/README.md

 ASCII.
 The tool will also scan and remove duplicate new lines if any file has a attribute `-dupnl`.
 The tool will not enforce end of file new lines if attribute `-eofnl` is set.

-## TODO

-* Next version should generate `.gitattributes` based on scanning project and then follow up with normal zapwhite process.